Maradox/osmdroid-wiki/Offline-Map-Tiles.md

                  myMBTiles.mbtile
                  myGEMF.gemf
 /sdcard/osmdroid/tiles/
-                       cache.db (this is used for downloaded tiles)
+                       cache.db (this is used for downloaded and cached tiles)
 ````

 So now that your archives are there, there's a few options a few mechanisms that can be used to help you on your way towards disconnected bliss.
 The next step is to tell osmdroid's `map tile provider` about the map tiles.